 - Greater Mekong (Cambodia, Laos, Myanmar, Vietnam)

-To be eligible for an EFN Reforestation Workshop Grant, an organization must meet the following criteria:
+To be eligible for a Reforestation Grant, an organization must meet the following criteria:

-- Be a legally registered organization in a WWF-US priority ecoregion.
+- Your organization must conduct reforestation/restoration activities in a WWF-US priority ecoregion.

-- Include an active learning, practical skill component, or field-based learning activity that builds skills and knowledge for local stakeholders as part of the project activities.
+- The proposed project must include an active learning, practical skill component, or field-based learning activity that builds skills and knowledge for local stakeholders as part of the project activities.

 Please note that priority is given to local organizations conducting tree planting activities that have not yet benefited from this opportunity.

 EFN requires all applicants to complete an online application and provide a clear and compelling proposal that must include:

 - A summary of the organization’s work to date and major accomplishments

-- An overview of the need for the reforestation project, conservation objective and other related project goals.
+- An overview of the need for the reforestation project including conservation objectives and other related project goals

 - An explanation of how this reforestation project fits in with other conservation projects in the area, specifically WWF projects

-- A detailed description about the training program and how it is building skills and knowledge of local stakeholders to advance conservation.
+- A detailed description about the training program – Describe how it is building skills and knowledge of local stakeholders to advance conservation

 - A project timeline